praawt/developers/book/README.md

 Winding Tree is a completely decentralized platform (like the Internet) where **travel suppliers** (hotels, airlines, car rentals, insurance providers, etc.) can showcase their products and services without a need to go through an intermediary.
 And, of course, where **travel agencies and travel management companies** can access those products and purchase them.

 Because the platform is open-source, we foresee that new products and services will be added to it soon.
 Are you an **insurance company** or **provider of security information**?
-Why not offer your products to OTAs and TMCs through the platform?
+Why not offer your products to OTAs (Online Travel Agencies) and TMCs (Travel Management Companies) through the platform?
 Are you a new OTA?
 Gain competitive advantage by accessing inventory you could not access before.

 ## Why Decentralization Matters?